brendt/stitcher.io/src/content/blog/2024-07-29-fixing-lazy-loading.md

 ## Setting the scene

-First, let's talk about some core characteristics of this ORM.
-It's important to understand the later challenges I ran into.
+First, let's talk about the core characteristics of this ORM.
+It's important to understand the challenges I ran into later on.
 First, I find static analysis important — really important.
 That's why I want typed properties to be the core of Tempest's design.

 I prefer to start with the end goal — the user-facing code — in mind, so I drafted something like this as a Tempest model class: